The Adventure of Wisteria Lodge: Plot

+Holmes' investigation leads him to the Henderson household, whose master has spent time in the tropics, and whose secretary is a dark-skinned foreigner.
+Holmes believes that the cryptic note came from this household and the writer could only be the house's governess, Miss Burnet, who has not been seen since the night of the murder.

+That night, the Hendersons flee by train.
+Miss Burnet escapes with the help of a former gardener.
+It is revealed that "Henderson" is in fact Don Juan Murillo, an overthrown dictator from Central America who left a bloody trail behind as he escaped to England.
+Miss Burnet's real name is Mrs. Victor Durando.
+Her late husband was San Pedro's ambassador to Britain and a potential political rival to Murillo.
+Murillo had him recalled and shot so that he would not pose a threat to Murillo's position.
+Fortunately, Mrs. Durando stayed behind in England and avoided harm herself.
+She went on to change her name and secure the position as governess to Henderson's children in order to get closer to and spy on him.

-Murillo and his Secretary give the police the slip in London, and resurface in Madrid under new aliases.
+Murillo and his secretary give the police the slip in London, and resurface in Madrid under new aliases.
 However, they are both murdered, and their killers are never caught.

-Commentary

-Out of the entire collection of Holmes stories by Doyle, this is the only story in which a police inspector (specifically, Inspector Baynes) is as competent as Holmes.
-Holmes has nothing but praise for Inspector Baynes, believing that he will rise high in his profession, for he has instinct and intuition.
-Inspector Lestrade rarely received this kind of appreciation from Holmes.
-It comes out that Baynes had only arrested the cook to draw out Henderson so he would think he was no longer under suspicion.

-San Pedro is a fictitious country; its colours are green and white, explaining one part of the cryptic note.

 Publication history

 "The Adventure of Wisteria Lodge" was first published in the US in Collier's on 15 August 1908, and in the UK in The Strand Magazine in September–October 1908.
 In the Strand, the story was published in two parts: "The Singular Experience of Mr. John Scott Eccles" and "The Tiger of San Pedro".
 The story was published with six illustrations by Frederic Dorr Steele in Collier's, and with ten illustrations by Arthur Twidle in the Strand.
 It was included in the short story collection His Last Bow, which was published in the UK and the US in October 1917.